 - Fate/hollow ataraxia is actually large made of filler.
 However the filler is often highly entertaining and some see it as the point of the story to begin with.

 - Star Ocean: Till the End of Time has Ellicor II.
 Being here eats up about half of the game and it has almost NO relevance to the plot, so much so that the filler is it's own plot and they have to actually bring the plot to the planet, I.E. aliens invading during a filler plot important war because the protagonist is taking too long to leave and continue the plot.
 Most plot points actually go unsolved.

-- Kingdom Hearts.
+- Prevalent in Kingdom Hearts:

-- Almost every Disney world ever in every game, but subverted in the second, when the Big Bad's Dragons or the Butt Monkey villain show up to summon the Monster of the Week, or in some the cases of the Dragons, become Those Bosses.
+- Almost every Disney world ever in every game, but subverted in the second, when the Big Bad's Dragons or the Butt-Monkey villain show up to summon the Monster of the Week, or in some the cases of the Dragons, become Those Bosses.